NeuralVFX/LibreFLUX-IP-Adapter/README.md

 ### Dataset

+Place your images in a root directory and reference them in the JSON file.

-Your dataset should be structured as a JSON file with the following format:
+Your JSON file should be in the following format:
 ```
 [{"image_file": "image1.jpg", "text": "A description of the image"},
 {"image_file": "image2.jpg", "text": "Another description"} ]
 ```

-Place your images in a root directory and reference them in the JSON file.
+I've included a mini dataset example ( used for validation ) in the `test_dataset` directory

 ## Training